matthew-balogh/recommendation-systems-project/README.md

 ## Business Needs

 ### 1. Home page recommendations
 When a user opens the home page of the e-commerce app, they should see relevant items as recommendations.

+### 1.1.
+Popular items
+The relevancy is based on how many times an item has been purchased.

+### 1.2.
+Popular items on average
+The relevancy is based on the average of how many times an item has been purchased by users.

+### 1.3.
+Items purchased by similar users
 The relevancy is based on the entire purchase history of the given user, for which similar users are selected and their most-relevant items are recommended for the user.

 ![Model 1 UI](./img/model_1_ui.png)